Treatment for Adults

 Alternative and Complementary Therapies

 The CERN Foundation is not currently investigating the effects of alternative and complementary therapies on ependymoma.
-However, some patients research these options with the guidance of their physicians.
-Some options include massage, diet and chiropractic treatment.
-There is a thorough alternative therapies section on the MD Anderson website that includes the consumer version of the Natural Medicines Comprehensive Database.
+However, some patients research these options with the guidance of their doctors.
+Some options include massage or diet.

 If you or your medical team has a specific question on the treatment options for ependymoma, please contact us.